openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/frontalPole
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Frontal pole' is a pole of cerebral hemisphere.
-It is part of the frontal lobe.
+   :definition: Is a pole of cerebral hemisphere.
+Is part of the frontal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002795) ('is_a' and 'relationship')]
    :description: Component of the frontal lobe.
-The rostral and caudal boundaries of the frontal pole are the superior frontal gyrus and the rostral division of the middle frontal gyrus respectively in human (Christine Fennama-Notestine).
+The rostral and caudal boundaries of the frontal pole are the superior frontal gyrus and the rostral division of the middle frontal gyrus respectively (Christine Fennama-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002795)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104455
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002795#frontal-pole-1
    :name: frontal pole